IEEE-ESPRIT-SB/DriveGuard-Mobile/README.md

 ## Proposed Solution

-The Safe Roads Initiative combines the anti-theft bar with advanced features and a mobile application for comprehensive security and driver safety.
+The Drive Guardians  combines the anti-theft bar with advanced features and a mobile application for comprehensive security and driver safety.
 The project integrates IoT, AI, and Computer Vision technologies to provide real-time data, diagnostics, and emergency features.

 ### Features